 Define Your Ideal Customer Profile

-Delivering the wrong content at the wrong time or to the wrong audience is like ordering messy ribs during an important business lunch or crab legs on a first date.
+Delivering the wrong content at the wrong time to the wrong audience is like ordering messy ribs during an important business lunch or crab legs on a first date.
 Wrong place, wrong time.
-And the consequences can be… well… messy.
+And the consequences can be devastating to your business.

 Building out thoughtful content, messaging, and campaigns will help you avoid going after the wrong people with the wrong message.
-But before that process can even begin, you must establish a clear picture of your ideal customer.
+But before that process begins, you must clearly understand your ideal customer.

 Not to be confused with a buyer persona, an Ideal Customer Profile, or ICP for short, refers to the characteristics of your ideal buyer at the account level rather than the individual level.